Documentation Index

 Connection The Jira connection to use.

-Webhook URL Reference a flow's URL from the trigger payload
+Webhook URL The URL that Jira will POST webhook events to.
+Typically reference a flow's URL from the trigger payload.

-Webhook Details Webhook Details payload to be sent into Jira's OAuth2 Webhook API or Jira's REST API; must match structure of webhooks property for Register Dynamic Webhook endpoint: https://developer.atlassian.com/cloud/jira/platform/rest/v3/api-group-webhooks/#api-rest-api-3-webhook-post
+Webhook Details The webhook details payload sent to Jira's OAuth2 Webhook API or REST API.
+Must match the structure of the webhooks property described in the Register Dynamic Webhook endpoint.

 Delete Comment